Tokyo in 3 Days

 Mitsui Garden Hotel Room

-The hotel has a large public bath and a nice roof terrace with views across the Olympic Park and the city.
+The hotel facilities include a large public bath and a nice roof terrace with views across the Olympic Park and the city beyond.

 View from Mitsui Garden Hotel